MonomialIdeal Class¶

 returns a

-object containing information about the given monomial ideal and its properties calculated previously.
-One can recover it usingtxt_to_monomialideal()
+stringobject containing information about the given monomial ideal and its properties calculated previously.
+One can recover it usingtxt_to_monomialideal()method.EXAMPLE:

 sage: from stdpairs import AffineMonoid, MonomialIdeal sage: A = matrix(ZZ,[[1,2],[0,2]]) sage: Q = AffineMonoid(A) sage: I = MonomialIdeal(matrix(ZZ,[[5],[4]]),Q) sage: I.standard_cover()[(1,)] [([[0], [0]]^T,[[2], [2]])] sage: I.standard_cover()[(0,)] [([[0], [0]]^T,[[1], [0]]), ([[2], [2]]^T,[[1], [0]])] sage: sorted(I.standard_cover().keys(),key=str) [(0,), (1,)] sage: I.save_txt() 'I\nQ\n1,2|0,2\nis_empty_ideal\n0\ngens\n5|4\n__is_std_cover_calculated\n1\n{"(1,)": ["0|0&(1,)"], "(0,)": ["0|0&(0,)", "2|2&(0,)"]}\n__is_overlap_calculated\n0\n__is_max_overlap_calculated\n0\n__is_ass_prime_calculated\n0\n__is_irr_decom_prime_calculated\n0\n'